Take the quiz

 Orthodontists often prefer to put on braces in two stages, one arch after another, in two separate appointments.
 This is less stressful for the patient and gives them time to get used to the new sensation.

-How much does it cost to put braces on your teeth?
+How much does it cost to get braces?

-The splints are made to measure from a digital impression made during the initial consultation.
-Once they’re ready, you can have them sent to your home along with a complete kit that includes all the accessories you’ll need until the end of your treatment.
+Once your aligners are ready, they'll be sent to your home along with a complete kit that includes all the accessories you need until the end of your treatment.

 Interested in learning more about Impress treatments?
 We’re here to answer all your questions.
-You can contact at +44 20 3808 1072 or WhatsApp, or by completing a simple online form.
+You can call us on +44 20 3808 1072, message us on WhatsApp, or complete a simple online form.
 We can’t wait to see you smile!

 Share Article